dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### \***\*How do I install the @Dust assistant in Slack?\*\***

+Dust assistant in Slack is only available to paid plans and you need to connect Slack as a Managed Data Source to activate the bot.
 To get Dust in Slack, an admin needs to install it.
-Make sure that the Dust app is already installed and authorized in your workspace before you invite it to a channel.
+Ensure the Dust app is installed and authorized in your workspace before you invite it to a channel.

 To synchronize Slack channels with Dust, the admin needs to invite the Dust app into the channels:

-- on Slack, in the channel(s) of your choice, type /invite and then select "add apps to this channel"
+- on Slack, in the channel(s) of your choice, type /invite and then select "add apps to this channel."
 - then select Dust
 - repeat on the channels you want